 - *UPDATED* Chesil House, Cranborne House, Lyme Regis House, Okeford House (Campus Living Villages): eligible students are now eligible for a 50% reduction in fees.
 CLV have provided a FAQ with what they are doing to support self-isolation and student other student needs.

 - Corfe House (Student Roost): students can move out early without paying a fee, or can get a refund if they paid for the year already, by emailing firstname.lastname@example.org and filling in this form by 13th April.
 They are also offering support for students who need to stay in accommodation and for those who are self-isolating.

 - Purbeck House (Unite): students can move out early without paying a fee, as long as they email the provider – email@example.com - by 10th April.
 Unite also say vulnerable students can ask to re-locate, students who need to extend their contracts will be supported, and are also offering support for those in self-isolation.
 See their update here.

-- Lansdowne Point (Kaplan Living): students should pay their third term rents as normal.
+- Lansdowne Point (Kaplan Living): students should pay their third term rents as normal, but they have offered to release students from 30 May.
 KL are offering support for those self-isolating.

 Guidance for Healthcare Students